-ProtoSmoke is the recommended fluid for Running the engine without a primed smoke unit may cause damage M.T.H. products and can be used in other manufacturers products as well.
-Choose from 12 different scents: Christmas, Coal, Diesel, Wood Burning, Coffee, Eggs & Bacon, Vanilla, Candy Cane, Barbeque, Pipe Smoke, Cinnamon Roll, and Apple Pie
+smoke unit may cause damage ProtoSmoke is the recommended fluid for M.T.H. products and can be used in other manufacturers products as well.
+Choose from 12 different scents: Christmas, Coal, Diesel, Wood Burning, Coffee, Eggs & Bacon, Vanilla, Candy Cane, Barbeque, Pipe Smoke, Cinnamon Roll and Apple Pie